NNPCL monthly profit rises 91% to N539bn

-The Nigerian National Petroleum Company Limited (NNPCL) has reported a 91.3 percent surge in its monthly profit, rising to N539 billion in August 2025 from N185 billion in July.
+The Nigerian National Petroleum Company Limited (NNPCL) has reported a 91.3 percent increase in its monthly profit to N539 billion in August 2025, up from N185 billion recorded in July.

-According to its Monthly Report Summary for August 2025, the company’s revenue also climbed to N4.655 trillion, compared to N4.406 trillion recorded in July.
-The report further disclosed that a total of N8.86 trillion was remitted to the Federation Account between January and July 2025.
+According to its Monthly Report Summary for August 2025, the company’s revenue rose to N4.655 trillion, compared to N4.406 trillion in July.
+It added that a total of N8.86 trillion had been remitted to the Federation Account between January and July 2025.

-On production, NNPCL stated that Nigeria produced an average of 1.65 million barrels of crude oil per day in August, representing a 2.9 percent decline from the 1.7 million barrels per day pumped in July.
-Gas output also dropped by 10 percent to 6,949mmscf/d, down from 7,722mmscf/d in the previous month.
+On production, the report showed that Nigeria pumped an average of 1.65 million barrels of crude oil per day in August, representing a 2.9 percent decline from 1.7 million barrels per day in July.
+Gas output also fell by 10 percent to 6,949mmscf/d, from 7,722mmscf/d in the previous month.

-The company attributed the shortfall to scheduled maintenance across some upstream facilities, in line with the Nigeria LNG Turn Around Maintenance (TAM).
-It noted that industry-wide collaboration was ongoing to ramp up production following the exercise.
+NNPCL attributed the decline to scheduled maintenance across some upstream facilities, in alignment with Nigeria LNG’s Turn Around Maintenance (TAM).
+It said industry-wide collaboration was ongoing to ramp up production after the exercise.

-Providing updates on key gas infrastructure projects, NNPCL revealed that the Ajaokuta-Kaduna-Kano (AKK) Gas Pipeline has reached 84 percent completion, with construction progressing on multiple fronts to accelerate delivery.
+Providing updates on gas infrastructure projects, the company disclosed that the Ajaokuta-Kaduna-Kano (AKK) gas pipeline had reached 84 percent completion, with construction activities progressing on multiple fronts to accelerate delivery.

+It also announced that the Obiafu-Obrikom-Oben (OB3) Gas Pipeline was 96 percent complete.

 Disclaimer